europace/kex-market-engine-api/README.md

 ## Performance

 We expect the Annahme-response on average within 30s.
-If the response time is significantly higher, the functionality of our platform deteriorates for other partners, e.g. brokers.
+If the response time is significantly higher, the functionality of our platform deteriorates for other partners, e.g. agents.

 ## Example